ntmoore/ntmoore.github.io/notes/cwd_knives.md

-#Its basically impossible to clean CWD off of a knife!
+# It is basically impossible to clean CWD off of a knife!

 This was published by Winona Post and Outdoor News in Nov 2018.